Use cut wine bottles and Mod Podge Sheer Colors to make this beautiful and unique wine bottle chandelier. Customize with your own colors!

 Using an appropriately sized wire nut, connect the white pigtail of the lamp kit to the white (neutral) wire from the ceiling.
 DO the same with the Black (hot) and ground (green, if present).

-Carefully push the wires up into the junction box and allow the weight of the lamps to be carried by the bundled lamp cords over the junction box support bar.
+Carefully push the wires up into the junction box.
+Allow the weight of the lamps to be carried by the bundled cords over the junction box support bar.

 Slide the fixture cover you used from the old light up into place to cover everything.